-Most of the School District's activities are reported in governmental funds.
-The major governmental funds of the District are the General Fund and the Building Fund.
+Most of the district's activities are reported in governmental funds.
+The District's major funds are the General Fund, the Building Fund, and the County School Facilities Fund.
+All other governmental funds are aggregated into one nonmajor governmental funds column.
 Governmental funds focus on how money flows into and out of the funds and the balances that remain at the end of the year.
 They are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the District's operations and services that help determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.